 Know thy Grill

 Every grill is different and will have different hot and cool spots.
-It’s important you learn where they are and use them to your advantage.
+It would help if you learned where they are and used them to your advantage.

 How Long Do You Cook It?

-This only touches the surface of what there is to learn about grilling as a cooking method.
-The best advice I can give any home cook is practice as much as you can.
-It's a great way to cook without a lot of mess, especially in the summer when it's too hot to cook inside.
+These grilling tips only touch the surface of what there is to learn about grilling as a cooking method.
+The best advice I can give any home cook is to practice as much as you can.
+It's a great way to cook without mess, especially in the summer when it's too hot to cook inside.